 - Providing links to local websites that list housing options

-> For more information and resources that can help with your housing, check out blog and find useful links and important resources to start the process.
-If you have questions or you need futher assistance, please contact the staff at Chef Training U.S.
+For more information and resources that can help with your housing, check out our blog to find useful links and important resources to start the process.
+If you have questions or you need further assistance, please contact the staff at Chef Training U.S.

-> Note: be aware of the scams!
-They are very usual in the U.S. Read this article to get tips and examples to protect yourself from criminal actions
+Note: Be aware of scams!
+They are very common in the U.S. Read this article to get tips and examples on how to protect yourself from criminal activities.

-> Program evaluations are one of the many reasons why the exchange visitor program are so successful at delivering valuable professional development and cultural exchange opportunities.
+Program evaluations are one of the many reasons why the exchange visitor program are so successful at delivering valuable professional development and cultural exchange opportunities.
 They also serve as way for both the sponsor, Chef Training U.S. and the U.S. Department of State to ensure that J-1 exchange programs meet the needs of participants.

 It is mandatory to fill out and send program evaluations to the sponsor and Chef Training U.S.

 If you have a paid internship or training position, you will likely get paid weekly or by-monthly, either by check or direct deposit into your bank account.
 Your host organization will provide a statement showing the number of hours of training, pay, and the taxes and other deductions taken out of your paycheck.